-The city of 1500 bridges, endless canals and even more bikes, Amsterdam is one of Europe’s most popular cities.
+A city of 1500 bridges, 50km of canals and more bikes than people, Amsterdam is one of Europe’s most popular cities with visitors from around the world.
 Along with its beautiful gabled houses and flower-decked watersides, there’s an enormous amount to see and do, whether your interests are more Golden Age art or graffiti, high culture or getting high in a coffee shop.
-But this wealth of experiences doesn’t have to come with a huge price tag attached.
+But this wealth of amazing experiences doesn’t have to come with a huge price tag attached to it.
 So here are my top tips for making the most of Amsterdam on a budget.

-If you want a break from canals, the city also has some lovely parks – ranging from the huge Vondelpark (which hosts free concerts and performances at its open-air theatre on summer weekends from May to September) to the peaceful Begijnhof, a pretty courtyard surrounded by 14th-century cottages.
+If you want a break from canals, the city also has some lovely parks – ranging from the huge Vondelpark (which hosts free events in its open-air theatre on weekends from May to September) to the peaceful Begijnhof, a pretty courtyard surrounded by 14th-century cottages.

-To get your bearings and learn a bit about the city’s history, several different companies run free walking tours where you just tip your guide.
-Sandeman’s New Amsterdam Tours do a 3-hour city highlights tour starting from the National Monument at Dam Square every day at 10am and 2pm.
-Original Amsterdam Tours run a similar 3-hour city history tour as well as an ‘Alternative Amsterdam’ quirky tour of street art, coffee shops and squats in some of the city’s lesser-known areas.
-Both depart 2pm from Schuim BV on Spuistraat, with a pickup opposite Madame Tussauds in Dam Square 15 minutes earlier.
+To learn a bit about the city’s history, several companies run free walking tours where you just tip your guide.
+Sandeman’s New Amsterdam Tours do a 3-hour city highlights tour leaving from the National Monument in Dam Square several times a day.
+Original Amsterdam Tours run a 3-hour city history walk and an ‘Alternative Amsterdam’ tour of street art, coffee shops and squats in some of the city’s lesser-known areas.
+Both depart opposite Madame Tussauds at 2pm.

 Top city views

 The centre of Amsterdam is fairly low rise, so you won’t find any skyscrapers with views from up high.
 There are some good city viewpoints though, like from the top of the Openbare Bibliotheek (Public Library).
-It’s free to enter and there is a café and restaurant with an outdoor terrace looking out over the city.
+It’s free to enter and there is a café and restaurant with an outdoor terrace.

-You can also get a drink with a view from the 11th floor bar in the DoubleTree hotel on Oosterdokstraat (open 11am–1am, or 2am on Friday/Saturday).
+You can also get a drink with a view from the 11th floor bar in the DoubleTree hotel on Oosterdokstraat (open 11am–1am, or 3am on Friday/Saturday).
 Or across the city there’s the Hotel Okura which has a cocktail bar on its 23rd floor that’s open to non-residents (open 6pm–1am, or 2am on Friday/Saturday).
 There’s also Cafe Blue on top of the Kalvertoren shopping centre, with floor-to-ceiling windows and a 360 degree panoramic view.
-It’s normally open 10am–6.30pm but stays open until 9pm on Thursdays.
+It’s normally open from 10am–6.30pm but stays open until 9pm on Thursday nights.

-If you’re self-catering, look out for Dirk van den Broek, Lidl or Aldi supermarkets for discount groceries.
-You can also pick up fresh food at Amsterdam’s markets, like the Albert Cuyp Market in De Pijp (Monday to Saturday, 9.30am–5pm) or the weekly farmer’s markets held each Saturday at the Noordermarkt (9am–3pm), Nieuwmarkt (9am–5pm) and ZuiderMRKT (9.30am–5pm).
+If you’re self-catering, look out for branches of the Dirk van den Broek, Lidl or Aldi supermarkets for discount groceries.
+You can also pick up fresh food at Amsterdam’s markets.
+There’s the Albert Cuyp Market in De Pijp (from Monday to Saturday, 9.30am–5pm) or the weekly farmer’s markets which are held each Saturday at the Noordermarkt (9am–4pm), the Nieuwmarkt (9am–5pm) and the ZuiderMRKT (9.30am–5pm).

 So those are my tips for seeing Amsterdam on a budget – do you know of any more Amsterdam bargains or have any money-saving tips?